voidshard/poke-showdown-go/README.md

 In addition to the library itself you'll need to install [the engine](https://github.com/smogon/pokemon-showdown/blob/master/sim/README.md).
 Anecdotally this seems to require a fairly recent version of [NodeJS](https://nodejs.org/en/download/) to be available (this lib was built using v14.15.0).

+You'll need to make sure the Pokemon-Showdown JS lib is version [0.11.4](https://github.com/smogon/pokemon-showdown/commit/baaeb1e23bd1d59e7690568e36da510bfa540d03)+.

 ### Example

 Here we set up a BattleSpec that outlines
 - the format of the battle (Gen8 singles)
-- the player(s) (p1 & p2)
+- the players' teams
 - a team of one pokemon for each player (Ninetales vs Umbreon)

 Note that most fields that are not set on a PokemonSpec will be set to standard values by the simulator itself.
 Have a look at the [spec](https://github.com/voidshard/poke-showdown-go/blob/main/pkg/structs/pokemon_spec.go) to see what values you can configure.
+The tl;dr is; the pokemon seem to get the best possible values if not configured - IVs will be 31, happiness 255, level 100 etc.

 ```golang
 import (